 - Bake, then stuff into face.

 And about that cotija cheese.
-You know those cheese blends that you buy at the store that are pre-shredded and say “Mexican Cheese” on them?
-Tell you what.
-Those cheese blends are lying to you.
-Bold faced outright lies.
+You know those cheese blends that you can buy at the store that are pre-shredded and say “Mexican Cheese” on them?
+I’ll tell you what – those cheese blends are lying to you.
+Bold-faced outright lies.

-The only Mexican cheese, in my professional-mexican-cheese-judging opinion, is cotija cheese.
-It’s the only cheese they use at real Mexican restaurants and the only cheese that should ever top your tacos or empanadas.
+The only Mexican cheese worth purchasing, in my professional Mexican-cheese-judging opinion, is cotija cheese.
+It’s one of few types of cheese used at authentic Mexican restaurants, and the only type of cheese that I think should ever top your tacos or empanadas.
 Period.

-It’s really salty, so you only need to use a bit to get the amazing flavor.
-And it shreds like a dream.
-Just use the smaller side of your grater to get those cute little curly cues you’re accustomed to seeing on your tacos.
+It’s really salty, so you only need to use a little bit to get plenty of amazing flavor.
+And it crumbles like a dream.
+Just use the smaller side of your grater to get those cute little pieces like you’re accustomed to seeing on your tacos.

-Homemade or store-bought both work just as well.
-And if you’d like to serve these to a crowd for the 4th, just add less filling to every square and fold in half to make little triangles.
-So cute and totally delicious.
+And if you’d like to serve these to a crowd for the 4th, just add less filling to every square and fold it in half to make little triangles.
+They’re so cute, and totally delicious.
 Enjoy!Print

-An easy recipe for appetizers for any get-together, from 4th of July to New Years.
-And they are a great crowd-pleaser for game day!
+An easy recipe for appetizers for any get-together, from the 4th of July to New Year’s, or are a great crowd-pleaser for game day!
 They are also perfect as a meal for a smaller crowd.
 Black beans and fresh corn pair with enchilada sauce and a sprinkling of cotija cheese to make a truly delectable dish.

 - 1 ear fresh corn